Actindo-AG/Documentation/ActindoWorkFlow/Overview/04_WorkflowProcessElements.md

 ![Process](../../Assets/Screenshots/ActindoWorkFlow/Processes/Actions.png "[Process]")

-A process is an instance of a workflow.
+A process is an instance of a workflow, that is, the actual execution of a workflow configuration that is triggered by a business transaction.
 If you have created a workflow for a specific business case, in which all the required steps are described, a single process of this workflow will be created for each of these business cases that is initiated.

 Workflow processes are initiated by a certain event.
 This event can either be defined via code or via the doctrine triggers configured in the *Workflows* module.
-In the doctrine trigger, you can define the triggers as well as conditions that have to be fulfilled to initiate a certain workflow process, see [Manage the triggers](../Operation/03_ManageTriggers.md).
+In the doctrine trigger, you can define the triggers as well as conditions that have to be fulfilled to initiate a certain workflow process, see [Manage the triggers](../Operation/02_ManageTriggers.md).

 Workflow processes, as well as the workflows itself, consists of certain elements that are described in detail below.
 As a process is an instance of the workflow, some elements in the workflows and the processes are very similar or even nearly identical.
 Nevertheless, the function of these elements differs depending on its use in the workflow or the process: